-Although mule deer and rock squirrels are two mammals well adapted to Zion’s scorching summer temperatures, many other animals avoid the heat of the day altogether.
-A majority of the wildlife in Zion are nocturnal.
+The key to a good sighting is to know when and where to look.
+By day, mule deer and rock squirrels meander about on the canyon floor.
 By night, you may hear a coyote’s call, see the light quickly gleam in the eyes of a gray fox, or observe the nimble movements of a ringtail cat.
-Other charismatic animals, such as mountain lion, porcupine, skunk, raccoon, badger, bats, and beaver are all active under the cover of darkness.
+Other charismatic animals, such as mountain lion, bobcat, porcupine, skunk, raccoon, bats, and beaver are all active under the cover of darkness.